Rheumatoid Arthritis: The Big 3 And The Future

 - Regeneron (sarilumab)

-- GSK (sirukumab + phase II drug)
+- GSK (sirukumab + Phase II drug)

-- Gilead (filgotinib + multiple phase II drugs)
+- Gilead (filgotinib + multiple Phase II drugs)

 Novartis will likely become the market leader in biosimilars once it is able to launch each of its products in the US.
-Gilead will likely struggle given filgotinib's relative inferiority to the other JAK inhibitors such as baricitinib and ABT-494 in RA and its phase II drugs are a long way from market launch.
+Gilead will likely struggle given filgotinib's relative inferiority to the other JAK inhibitors such as baricitinib and ABT-494 in RA and its Phase II drugs are a long way from market launch.
 Comments on the others are included earlier in the article.
 I hope this information helps inform you about this key indication in immuno-treatment.

 Author's note: If you would like to be notified when I publish an article, please click the follow button beside my name at the top of the article or on my profile page.
 Let me know your thoughts in the comments and thanks for reading.